lelloc/doc-admin/content/users-groups-roles/agents.rst

 .. note::

-   Roles must be available in OTRS to use this feature.
+   :doc:`roles` must be available in OTRS to use this feature.

 Agent Configuration Options